The Caps made small tweaks to their power play. They already see improvement.

-The unit went 3-for-4 against New Jersey on Sunday, but was 0-for-2 on Tuesday night in a loss to Pittsburgh.
-Capitals Coach Peter Laviolette chalked up the poor extra-man performance as more of an indictment of the team’s 5-on-5 problems, which bled over into the power play.
+The unit went 3 for 4 against New Jersey on Sunday but was 0 for 2 on Tuesday night in a loss to Pittsburgh.
+Capitals Coach Peter Laviolette chalked up the poor extra-man performance as more of an indictment of the team’s five-on-five problems, which bled over into the power play.

-“There are going to be times in the year that it struggles and that is fine, it’s just about creating that consistency,” Washington Capitals assistant coach Blaine Forsythe said.
-“The thing I like about it most is that when we’ve had a game where we’ve felt like we’ve struggled, our response has been better next game vs. last year when we kind of went into a spiral and never got out of it, but I think the confidence in back.”
+“There are going to be times in the year that it struggles, and that is fine.
+It’s just about creating that consistency,” Capitals assistant coach Blaine Forsythe said.
+“The thing I like about it most is that when we’ve had a game where we’ve felt like we’ve struggled, our response has been better next game versus last year when we kind of went into a spiral and never got out of it, but I think the confidence is back.”

 Forsythe has long been in charge of Washington’s power play, and he’s content with what he sees.
-The group sits near the top of the league again, ranked fifth in the NHL going into Wednesday’s games.
+The group sits near the top of the NHL again, ranked fifth going into Wednesday’s games.

-Washington, which faces Pittsburgh again Thursday night, has tallied 15 power-play goals.
+Washington, which faces Pittsburgh again Thursday night, has 15 power-play goals.
 T.J.
-Oshie leads the pack with four, including two that came in Sunday’s win over to the Devils.
-Backstrom and John Carlson have three, Alex Ovechkin has two and Tom Wilson, Evgeny Kuznetsov and Richard Panik all have one.
+Oshie leads the pack with four, including two in Sunday’s win over the Devils.
+Backstrom and John Carlson have three, Alex Ovechkin has two, and Tom Wilson, Evgeny Kuznetsov and Richard Panik all have one.

 Forsythe said Washington's power play had struggled in the past because the units were too slow and puck movement needed to be more aggressive.